Jimmy Launders: Assignment to Venturer and reputation

-Venturer was Launders' first submarine posting, but his intellect, quick thinking, and leadership had put him in position for just such a challenging command.
+Venturer was Launders' first submarine posting, but his intellect, quick thinking, and leadership had put him in position for just such a command.
 Venturer was a fast-attack "hunter-killer" sub, whose mission was to hunt for enemy shipping and other submarines, attack them, and to effect a speedy getaway without engaging in a prolonged action.
 Launders was a "rising star" in the Royal Navy submarine command at the time. a "boy-wonder with a genius for mathematics," which gave him a tremendous edge in making the necessary vector calculations (manual or minimally mechanical-computer assisted reckoning of speed and trajectories for targets, torpedoes, attacking vessels and currents) that were part of submarine warfare tactics of the day.

 The Royal Navy staff's opinion of Launders' capabilities was apparently shared by his crew.
 Regarding his time aboard Venturer with Launders, former Royal Navy Sub Lieutenant John Frederick Watson (a retired geologist who served with Launders during the war aboard Venturer and was decorated "Awarded for Great Keenness and Devotion to Duty" for his actions during that time) stated:

 It was very much a Band of Brothers.
 Only 37 in the crew and Launders was way ahead in terms of his experience, his knowledge, his abilities; it was obvious to the rest of us.
 Nobody thought to question what he decided to do.

 Former Able Seaman and retired Royal Navy instructor Henry James Plummer also served aboard Venturer during the war with both Launders and Watson.
 Himself decorated ("Awarded for Courage, Cheerfulness, and Alertness"), Watson said of Launders:

 We trusted him.
 We knew he was a good commander.
 We'd have gone to the end of the Earth with him…because he was that good.

 King George VI also praised Launders, declaring him "...a fearless and skillful commander."
 Launders was awarded a bar to his DSC on 18 July 1944 for "outstanding courage, resolution and skill."